Joseph Stiglitz: Advice for the eurozone countries

 In the 1990s, he wrote that "countries in North America and Europe should eliminate all tariffs and quotas (protectionist measures)".
 He now advises the eurozone countries to control their trade balance with Germany by means of export/import certificates or "trade chits" (a protectionist measure).

 Citing Keynesian theory, he explains that trade surpluses are harmful: "John Maynard Keynes pointed out that surpluses lead to weak global aggregate demand – countries running surpluses exert a "negative externality" on trading partners.
 Indeed, Keynes believed it was surplus countries, far more than those in deficit, that posed a threat to global prosperity; he went so far as to advocate a tax on surplus countries".
-Indeed, from the beginning of 1930, Keynes stopped believing in free trade, denounced the theory of comparative advantage (the basis of free trade) and definitively adhered to protectionism.
+From the beginning of 1930, Keynes stopped believing in free trade, denounced the theory of comparative advantage (the basis of free trade) and adhered to protectionism.

 Stiglitz writes: "Germany's surplus means that the rest of Europe is in deficit.
 And the fact that these countries import more than they export contributes to the weakness of their economies".
 He thinks that surplus countries are getting richer at the expense of deficit countries.
 He notes that the euro is the cause of this deficit and that as the trade deficit declines GDP would rise and unemployment would fall: "The euro system means that Germany's exchange rate cannot increase compared to other euro area members.
 If the exchange rate were to rise, Germany would have more difficulty exporting and its economic model, based on strong exports, would cease.
-At the same time, the rest of Europe would export more, GDP would rise and unemployment would fall".
+At the same time, the rest of Europe would export more, GDP would rise, and unemployment would fall".

 He also thinks that the rest of the world should impose a carbon-adjustment tax (a protectionist measure) on American exports that do not comply with global standard.